cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

     }
 ```

-The `CheckersKeeperWithMocks` function takes the mock in its arguments for more versatility. the `CheckersKeeper` remains for the tests that never call the escrow.
+The `CheckersKeeperWithMocks` function takes the mock in its arguments for more versatility.
+The `CheckersKeeper` remains for the tests that never call the escrow.

 Now adjust the small functions that set up the keeper before each test.
-You do not need to change them for the _create_ tests because they never call the bank.
+You do not need to change them for the _create_ tests, because they never call the bank.
 You have to do it for _play_ and _forfeit_.

 For _play_: